Tourism in Perth: Shops in Perth CBD

 Retail shopping in the Perth CBD is focused around Murray Street and Hay Street.
 Both of these streets are pedestrian malls between William Street and Barrack Street.
 Forrest Place is another pedestrian mall that connects the Murray Street Mall to Wellington Street and the Perth railway station.
 The Forrest Chase shopping centre, which features major retailer Myer, is located on the east side of Forrest Place, between the Murray Street mall and Wellington Street, and incorporates a pedestrian bridge over Wellington Street for direct access to Perth railway station.
-A number of arcades run between Hay Street and Murray Street, including the Piccadilly Arcade, which houses the Piccadilly Cinema.
+A number of arcades run between Hay Street and Murray Street, including the Piccadilly Arcade, which houses the Piccadilly Cinema that closed in 2013.

 Watertown

 Watertown Perth is located on Wellington Street in West Perth and features around 120 specialty stores, which are predominantly factory outlets for major brands.